opencybersecurityalliance/kestrel-lang/docs/language/ecgp.rst

     name = "powershell.exe"

-This is called a *Comparison Expression*.
+This is called a *Comparison Expression*, which is composed of an attribute and the specified value (check more in :ref:`language/eav:Common Entities and Attributes`).
 In this case, a single comparison expression constructs this simple pattern (ECGP).

 Assuming the endpoint can be specified by a Kestrel data source ``stixshfiter://edp1`` and the `Time Range`_ is ``2022-11-11T15:05:00Z`` to